UMD-CS-STICs/389Qfall18/lesson2/AutoLayoutHW1/README.md

 For this assigment, we will be creating a mock bank view UI.
 The design is included as an image in the Screenshots folder.
 Just try your best to mock this layout in your storyboard!
+You can find the Figma design here: [Figma](https://www.figma.com/file/DglT1B3C9P1Yf1ag4lkk6LgM/HW1-Bank-App?node-id=0%3A1).

 ![Imgur](https://i.imgur.com/a1i7dF1.png)